Therefore, it stands to reason that attorneys should try and keep these jobs.

 For the same reasons attorneys are more likely to get laid off in branch offices, they are less likely to make partner while working in a branch office.
 How can firm management make you a partner if they do not even know you?
 I have seen associates in branch offices who have gone a decade or more without ever making partner.

 The young branch office is the most dangerous of them all.
 If Skadden Arps had a client like General Motors threaten to jump ship, they might do something insane like open a branch office in Detroit.
 However, once these Detroit attorneys discovered that things like golf during the workday and weekends off were simply not tolerated, all sorts of turmoil would ensue.
-Realizing that these local Detroit attorneys expected New York salaries with Detroit hours, Skadden might quickly pull the plug on the entire operation throwing out all the young associates.
+Realizing that these local Detroit attorneys expected New York salaries with Detroit hours, Skadden might quickly pull the plug on the entire operation and throw out all the young associates.

 “You were making $275,000 as an eighth-year associate?” a seventh-year associate might be asked weeks later in an interview with one of the larger Detroit firms.